AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 The layer name (or the layer id) will be used by the service to identify the correct layer to operation upon in your PSD.

 The `add`, `edit`, `move` and `delete` blocks indicate the action you would like to be taken on a particular layer object.
 Any layer block passed into the API that is missing one of these attributes will be ignored.
 The `add` and `move` blocks must also supply one of the attributes `insertAbove`, `insertBelow`, `insertInto`, `insertTop` or `insertBottom` to indicate where you want to move the layer to.
-More details on this can be found in the API documentation.
+More details on this can be found in the API reference.

 **Note**: Adding a new layer does not require the ID to be included, the service will generate a new layer id for you.